Our Impact in 2022 By the Numbers

 Patient improvement data was collected from patients, informants and/or clinicians at the time of admission and upon discharge through various assessment tools.
 Assessments used are targeted to treatment populations (i.e., child inpatient, adolescent RTC, adult inpatient, etc.).
 When evaluating results UHS measures statistically meaningful improvement, or that change which can be attributable to treatment.

-- In 2022, 173 UHS Behavioral Health facilities in the U.S. with 931 distinct programs captured clinical outcome measures for approximately 356,990 patients.
+- In 2023, 172 UHS Behavioral Health facilities in the U.S. with 968 distinct programs captured severity rating scales for approximately 425,743 patients.

 The Net Promoter Score (NPS) is a measure to gauge the loyalty of customers, consumers and patients and has been widely adopted by more than two-thirds of Fortune 1000 companies.
-We measure loyalty using the question, “How likely would you be to recommend this facility to a friend or family member?”
-In 2022, the UHS Behavioral Health Division Net Promoter Score was 39.0 overall, which represents the percent of promoters minus the percent of detractors.
+We measure loyalty using the question, “How likely would you be to recommend our facility to a friend or family member?”
+In 2023, the UHS Behavioral Health Division NPS was 40 overall, on a scale of -100 to 100.

-Favorable NPS ratings were noted across each of its key program types as well:
+Favorable NPS ratings were also noted across our programs of varying levels of care:

-- UHS’ Behavioral Health facilities continue to receive high patient satisfaction ratings in 2022.
-From the nearly 357,000 anonymous patient satisfaction surveys, we learned UHS Behavioral Health patients rated their overall satisfaction a 4.4 on a scale of 1 (strongly disagree) to 5 (strongly agree).
+- UHS’ Behavioral Health facilities continue to receive high patient satisfaction ratings in 2023.
+From the more than 380,370 anonymous patient satisfaction surveys, we learned UHS Behavioral Health patients rated their overall satisfaction a 4.4 on a scale of 1 (strongly disagree) to 5 (strongly agree).
 Research suggests that higher patient satisfaction is associated with improved treatment outcomes.

 Click image to expand

 Our education programs enable youth to continue their academic education at our facility while receiving treatment.
 UHS provides personalized learning plans that meet each patient where they are upon admission and prepares them for a seamless transition back to their traditional school environment.
-Of the more than 7,300 parents or guardians of youth receiving treatment, 90% agree that academic staff truly cares about their child, while 88% report being satisfied with the facility’s education programs.
+Of approximately 1,320 parents or guardians of youth receiving treatment who responded to our survey, 85% agree that the academic staff truly caresd about their child, while 82% report being satisfied with the facility’s education programs.

-With the support of our dedicated educators, principals and support staff, 158 students completed their high school requirements in 2022.
-Further, of the six schools undergoing Cognia accreditation engagement review, all exceeded the agency’s national education accreditation scores.
+With the support of our dedicated educators, principals and support staff, 136 students completed their high school requirements in 2023.

 Karen E. Johnson